48 Idioms About Roads

 Other ways to say: Go the long way, enjoy the journey

-Fun Fact/Origin: Some people choose pretty roads over fast ones.
+Fun Fact/Origin: Some people choose slower roads that show pretty landscapes instead of highways.

 27. Life in the fast lane

-Meaning: Living with lots of excitement or risk.
+Meaning: Living quickly with lots of activity, excitement, or risk.
+It often describes someone who’s always busy or chasing thrills.

 • He’s living life in the fast lane with so many activities.